aymaneallaoui/zod-go/README.md

-# Zod-Go
+# Zod-Go: Schema Validation Library for Go

-Zod-Go is a Go-based validation library inspired by Zod in TypeScript.
-It provides an easy way for backend engineers to define schemas and validate complex data structures, such as arrays, maps, objects, and nested objects.
+Zod-Go is a Go-based validation library inspired by the popular Zod library in TypeScript(before you say anything yes i'm a TS soy dev, and i don't use go std lib i only use go cuz it's blue like TS).
+It allows developers to easily define schemas to validate complex data structures, including strings, numbers, arrays(we know it's sLiCeS), maps, and nested objects.

 ## Features

-- **Schema Definitions**: Easily define validation rules for strings, numbers, booleans, arrays, maps, and nested objects.
+- **Schema Definitions**: Validate strings, numbers, booleans, arrays, and nested objects.
-- **Custom Error Handling**: Get detailed validation errors in both plain text and JSON formats.
+- **Custom Error Handling**: Get detailed validation errors with custom messages.
-- **Concurrent Validation**: Large datasets and nested structures are validated concurrently for performance.
+- **Concurrent Validation**: "Improve" performance for large datasets through concurrent validation.
-- **Optional Fields and Default Values**: Support for optional fields and default values.
+- **Optional Fields and Default Values**: Handle optional fields gracefully and set defaults where necessary.

 ## Installation